 Establish a brand identity

-Most startups today are digitally-based, so audiences don’t necessarily have the chance to interact with the people behind the operation.
+Most startups today are digitally based, so audiences don’t necessarily have the chance to interact with the people behind the operation.
 While this is common and naturally unavoidable, users are still humans, and humans are more likely to build loyal relationships with other humans than with code.
-Companies are more trustworthy and memorable if they develop a unique brand identity that makes these relationships easier and more natural to establish.
+Companies are more trustworthy and memorable if they develop a unique brand identity that makes establishing these relationships more accessible and natural.

 Brand identity is the personality that your company assumes.
-Humans express their personality through visual presentation, language, and mannerisms.
-When translated into a digital platform, these characteristics are known as color schemes, logos, content voice, and audience interaction.
+Humans express their personalities through visual presentation, language, and mannerisms.
+When translated into a digital platform, these characteristics are color schemes, logos, content voice, and audience interaction.

-Chipotle, for example, is widely acclaimed for its brand identity solely because of the voice it uses on social media.
+Chipotle, for example, is widely acclaimed for its brand identity solely because of its voice on social media.
 Chipotle serves burritos and bowls to people of all ages, but the company realized early on that they were widely popular among millennials and younger audiences.
 Chipotle immediately adopted the language and the interests of a generation Y or Z-er, so their audiences feel like they are engaging with a witty peer rather than a fast food restaurant.

-A strong brand identity can effectively target the audience you are trying to capture and keep them coming back to engage.
+A strong brand identity can effectively target the audience you are trying to capture and keep them returning to engage.

 Provide a positive user experience

 Users aren’t likely to become a loyal audience if they have negative experiences interacting with your company.
 “User experience” typically boils down to the ease of use users experience when interacting with your website or product.
 The evolution of technology has made it easier than ever before to harness features like chatbots that increase UX and as well as the overall customer experience.

-One company that has garnered success because its user experience is Hipmunk.
-Though it essentially provides the same travel accommodation search functions as sites like Kayak and Orbitz, its cleaned-up, simpler to navigate and read interface creates an easier search and booking experience for users.
+One company that has garnered success because of its user experience is Hipmunk.
+Though it essentially provides the same travel accommodation search functions as sites like Kayak and Orbitz, its cleaned-up, simpler-to-navigate and read interface creates an easier search and booking experience for users.